canonical/design.ubuntu.com/web/colour/index.md

 <h3 style="color:#AEA79F">Warm grey</h3>
 <p><code>#AEA79F</code></p>
 <div class="box">
-<strong>Warning:</strong> This colour <em>must not</em> be used as a background to text on the web, as it doesn’t provide enough contrast with either light or dark text colours, and causes accessibility problems.
+<strong>Warning:</strong> This colour <em>must not</em> be used as a background to text on the web, as it doesn&#8217;t provide enough contrast with either light or dark text colours, and causes accessibility problems.
 </div>
 <h3>White and light grey</h3>
 <p><code>#FFF</code> and <code>#EFEFEF</code>: These colours are used as background colour to bring clarity, honesty and transparency to the design.</p>